 SCREEN: To be provided by the authors – Screen capture video as talent moves cursor over region of red map.
 Authors, please upload this screen capture to your project page.

-CU: Pipette tip moves across the plane as described.
+SCREEN/CU: Pipette tip moves across the plane as described.

 Carefully lower the pipette tip’s z-axis under the cover glass slip.
 Then, start advancing the glass pipette towards the destination until it is about 500 microns above the brain’s surface.
 [1]